ericsalerno/irc-php/README.md

 ## Usage

-You can use the bot by including salernolabs/slzbot-irc with composer (when its in packagist, not yet) and activating it like this.
+You can use the bot by including salernolabs/slzbot-irc with composer and activating it like this.

     $bot = new \SalernoLabs\IRC\Bot();